Asdam9/sc-im/Readme.md

 - Use SC-IM as a non-interactive calculator, reading its input from a external script.
 - More movements commands implemented !
 - Input and Output was completely rewritten.

+## Some of the features I plan to add

+- Save-quitting on ZZ
+- Quiting without saving on ZQ
+- Set it so if you press ESC it cancels the hotkey (This is annoying that it doesn't do this properly)

+In other words, small changes

+## PS:

 About the name, the idea is that the program can be identified as another vim-like app.
 SC-IM stands for Spreadsheet Calculator Improvised. :-)